Universities#

 Labs#

-There’s a host of universities which don’t have open source program offices, but which do have labs which do a considerable amount of open source work.
+There are a host of universities which don’t have open source program offices, but which do have labs which do a considerable amount of open source work.

 University of Nebraska Bridge Lab – This lab includes Matt Germonprez, who works closely with CHAOSS.